NREL/ResStock.github.io/docs/upgrade_measures.md

 | 27 | HVAC Demand Flexibility<br> with 4 hour Pre-peak Load Shifting of 4F offset* | ResStock 2025 Release 1 |
 | 28 | HVAC Demand Flexibility<br> with 1 hour Pre-peak Load Shifting of 2F offset* | ResStock 2025 Release 1 |

-*Draft measure documentation.
-Official technical measure documentation will be available in the future.
+*Measure documentation will be available in the future.